By Works of Faith Avraham was Reckoned Righteous

 As for Me, behold, My covenant is with you, and you shall become a father of many nations.
 And no longer is your name called Avram, but your name shall be Avraham, because I shall make you a father of many nations.
 (Gen 17:2-5)

+After Elohim promised Avram that He would give him an heir and that all clans of the world would be grafted in him, now He promised him that he would become a father of many nations, while Avram was still roaming without a land and childless.
 Yet, by the works of faith, Avraham merited to be called a father of multitude of nations, so that not only were his descendants called the son of Elohim, but also those of the nations who will be grafted in the olive tree of Israel (see Romans 11).

 Now faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good report.
 (Heb 11:1-2 KJV) See also Isa 46:10.

-It is evident that the it in v.2 is a substitute of “faith” explained in v.1: the substance of things hoped for and of things not seen.
-From the text as it appears above, it seems that by faith alone Avram was declared righteous (in agreement with Rom 4:2-5), but in contradiction with Jas 2:21-24 which states that the patriarch was declared right by works, and not by faith alone.
+It is evident that the “it” in verse 2 is a substitute of “faith” explained in verse 1: the substance of things hoped for and of things not seen.
+From the text as it appears above, it seems that by faith alone Avram was declared righteous (in agreement with Rom 4:2-5), but in contradiction with Jas 2:21-24, which states that the patriarch was declared right by works, and not by faith alone.
 So, which is it—Avram was declared by faith alone or by the works the faith he was perfected?
-Shaul or Ya’akov—who is right?
+Shaul or Ya’akov?
+To make it even more complicated, Shaul himself used the same phrase “the works of the faith” in his letters to the Thessalonians, too.

 … remembering without ceasing your work of the faith, and the labor of love, and the endurance of the hope in our Master Yeshua the Anointed One in the presence of our Elohim and Father, knowing, brothers beloved by Elohim, that you were chosen.
 (1Th 1:3-4)